-If you are going to Hong Kong, it’s likely by air.
+If you are going to Hong Kong, it’s likely by air (check Skyscanner for the best prices).
 I actually didn’t originally plan on spending time in Hong Kong, but since I was flying with Cathay Pacific for my last Southeast Asia adventure, I decided to take advantage of my stop there on the way back to Canada and add a couple of days- I’m so glad I did and highly recommend you do this same if you have a stopover option.

 Getting Around Hong Kong

 Getting around Hong Kong is really easy.
 There are plenty of taxis but the cheapest and best way to get around is by foot and public transit.

 Hong Kong is quite big and divided into several islands, so you won’t be able to walk everywhere.
 But, once you arrive in a neighbourhood it’s best to explore by foot.
 There is so much to see along the way- you don’t want to miss it by spending all your time on a bus or the metro.

 With that being said, the metro is a fast and easy way to get around Hong Kong.
 Stations are well marked with signs in English making it easy for visitors, such as myself, to navigate.
 In some places you’ll also want to take a boat, or a bus.
 Again, there are often signs in English to help visitors or you can always ask someone.
 English is quite prevalent in Hong Kong, especially among the younger generation.